 Jada Thomas-Smith, MSW, LMSW, has been with SREC since 2006.
 She applies the practical knowledge gained in the field to evaluate intervention programs.
 Jada enjoys working with at-risk children and families in the areas of juvenile justice, parental engagement, and school attendance.
 For many years, Jada served as program coordinator for Truancy Assessment and Service Center (TASC), a statewide truancy initiative, and principal investigator for a statewide parent education program.

 Jada earned a BS in Family and Consumer Sciences with a concentration in Child, Family and Social Services from Nicholls State University and an MSW from LSU.

-Jada is a passionate Saints fan, even during the times when they were known as the “’Aints” of New Orleans.
-In her free time, she likes to keep up with current events.
+Jada is a passionate Saints fan and in her free time, she likes to keep up with current events.

 Program Design, Program Management, Technical Assistance, Community Engagement, Child and Family Policies Analysis, Communications.